nitinshueran/java/README.md

  ```

  ### Overview document operations - List the contents of an overview document
  To get the help on list overview document command, please execute the following command:
  ```
  Command: java -jar overview-document-cmd-{version}.jar --list --help
  ```
  ```
-  --list: This operations could be applied to an existing or new overview doucment, to print the content of the overview doument, it will be applied in
+  --list: This operations could be applied to an existing or new overview doucment, to print the content of the overview doument without key material , it will
-          combination with `--create` or `--load` overview document action.
+          be applied in combination with `--create` or `--load` overview document action.
 Once the overview doument is created or loaded, this it will print the content of the overview document.
 No arguments are required for this action
 ```
 Sample commands, with various combinations of mandatory and optional arguments, to create an empty overview document:
 ```